Role-Based Access Control: Why It Delivers a Modern Approach for Managing Access

 - Bottom-Up Approach: A bottom-up approach takes a more pragmatic view in looking at the access users already have and analyzes that data intelligently to build the roles.
 In other words, this method reviews access levels people currently have from the ‘model users’ and then fine-tunes them to define what roles should look like—tailored for the needs of the business.
 Without proper guidance, following only a bottom-up approach can sometimes result in over provisioning, where the resulting roles contain more access than is needed to get the job done.
 This is most likely the case where the numbers of model users are too few and may have had access accumulated over time.
 Model users are not the longest or the shortest tenured people in the organization.
 Long-tenured employees may have accumulated unnecessary access over time, while newer users may not have enough access.
 Instead, the collection of model users that results in the best roles are those that have been around ‘just enough’ to acquire only the access they genuinely need to get the job done.

 These are very different approaches to role design.
 And as you can see, a combination of both is needed when conducting a role-designing exercise.
-But using a bottom-up approach, with the appropriate guidance of the intelligent methodology used by Core Role Designer, enables organizations to tackle the levels of access users already have within the business and start from there.
+But using a bottom-up approach, with the appropriate guidance of the intelligent methodology, enables organizations to tackle the levels of access users already have within the business and start from there.